Jashan 2006 Review

 Celebrating the Contribution of Bhai Avtar Singh Bhai Gurcharan Singh Ragi

-In was one of these rare moments when, on October 16, at the India Habitat Centre, Anād Foundation, a non-profit organization dedicated to the preservation of cultural and artistic heritage, held a function to honour Bhai Avtar Singh Bhai Gurcharan Singh Ragi.
+It was one of these rare moments when, on October 16, at the India Habitat Centre, Anād Foundation, a non-profit organization dedicated to the preservation of cultural and artistic heritage, held a function to honour Bhai Avtar Singh Bhai Gurcharan Singh Ragi.
 The name “Jashan”, chosen for the programme, indicated the spirit of celebration that Anād Foundation intended to give to this occasion.
-It was indeed a celebration for the 13 generations old tradition of Gurbani Kirtan, brought forward for the last four hundred years, and for their representatives.
+It was indeed a celebration for the 13-generation-old tradition of Gurbani Kirtan, brought forward for the last four hundred years, and for their representatives.

 Bhai Avtar Singh and Bhai Gurcharan Singh Ragi were present on the occasion, though their unstable health conditions had been a concern for family members and organizers, to receive the first Anād Sanman, the award offered by the Anād Foundation to eminent musicians or artists for their contribution to traditional art forms.